batiste/sprite.js/README.rst

     if(input.keyboard.right) {
         sprite.move(5, 0);
     }

     // arrows is true if any directionnal keyboard arrows are pressed if(input.arrows())
         cycle.next();
     else
         cycle.reset();

+    // input.keyboard is a memory of which key is down and up.
+If you need to know which key
+    // has just been pressed or released you can use those functions

+    input.keyPressed('up')
+    input.keyReleased('up')

 Layer object
 =============